manips-sai-org/OpenSai/docs/list_of_runtime_parameters.md

-# List of interactive config parameters for SAI simviz and controllers
+# List of interactive config parameters for OpenSai simviz and controllers

 A lot of the controllers and simviz parameters defined in the configuration file can be changed at runtime via redis.
 We will list and describe all of them here.